-Whip up a batch of regular mashed potatoes, but, instead of serving them on your child's plate, put them in an ice cream cone!
-These wacky mashed potatoes from Yummly really look like vanilla ice cream – but have all the flavor of creamy potatoes.
+Whip up a batch of regular mashed potatoes, but, instead of serving them on your child’s plate, put them in an ice cream cone!
+These wacky mashed potatoes really look like vanilla ice cream – but have all the flavor of creamy potatoes.
+Get the recipe at Yummly.

-What kid wouldn't mind having pizza for dessert?
+What kid wouldn’t mind having pizza for dessert?
 But this is no ordinary pizza.
-This pizza cake from Serious Eats has a yellow cake crust that's layered with strawberry jam (sauce), grated white chocolate (cheese) and toppings made up of Fruit Roll-Ups (pepperoni) and gummy candies (red and green peppers).
+This pizza cake has a yellow cake crust that’s layered with vanilla frosting, grated white chocolate (cheese) and toppings made up of Fruit Roll-Ups (pepperoni).
 Complete the look of your pizza cake by picking up a pizza box from a local restaurant to use to fool your family into thinking it might just be the real thing.
+Get the recipe at Just a Pinch.